Privacy & Cookie Policy

 If you need further information, please contact us here.

-13. Your Rights in Your Personal Information
+12. Your Rights in Your Personal Information

 You have certain rights in respect of the personal information that we hold about you.
 Details of these rights are set out below.
-To exercise any of these rights, please contact us at here.
+To exercise any of these rights, please contact us here.

 We will process all personal data in line with your rights, in each case to the extent required by and in accordance with applicable law only (including in accordance with any applicable time limits and any requirements regarding fees and charges).
 We will respect your personal information rights.
 For more information on your rights, please see https://ico.org.uk/your-data-matters.

-14. How can you stop the use of your personal data for direct marketing?
+13. How can you stop the use of your personal data for direct marketing?

 There are several ways you can stop direct marketing communications from us:

 Click the ‘unsubscribe’ link in any email communication that we send you.
-We will then stop any further emails from that division.

 In our apps, you can manage your preferences and opt out from one or all the different push notifications by selecting or deselecting the relevant options in the ‘Settings’ section.